-While this course focuses more on speaking than writing, the two go hand-in-hand.
-Good speeches/presentations are usually scripted.
 The Writing Center is available for 45-minute individual and group online appointments with professional writing tutors usually beginning the 2nd week of the semester.
 This resource is intended to help you improve your communication and writing skills.
 Tutors can help with planning assignments, improving your speech writing, refining your project, or other communication-based needs.
-Tutors can help with your written project proposals and presentation slides, too.
+Tutors can help with your presentation slides, too.
 To make an appointment, please visit https://njit.campus.eab.com/.